-The Program Review committee is charged with carrying out a comprehensive evaluation.
+The committee is charged with carrying out a comprehensive evaluation.
 The team reviews the self-assessment report, including student learning outcomes, continued consistency with the WKU mission, and all relevant aspects of the programs under review.
-As appropriate the review committee interviews the Dean, department head, faculty, staff and/or students.
-The committee might also want to view program space; such as, offices, classrooms, laboratories, and other facilities.

 Committee Structure

 The composition of the Program Review Committee is as follows: